Generic name: furosemide [ fure-OH-se-mide ]

 - Kidney disease, severe—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 A nurse or other trained health professional will give you or your child this medicine in a hospital.
-This medicine is given as a shot into a muscle or a vein.
+It is given through a needle placed into one of your veins, or as a shot into a muscle or under your skin, usually in the stomach area.

 Your doctor will give you a few doses of this medicine until your condition improves, and then switch you or your child to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.